 With the advent of the #GamerGate debate, plenty of people lately have felt the need to start talking loudly and brusquely about the "proper role" of women in video game culture.
-Should female gamers have a voice in game culture at all, since gaming is supposedly a medium intended primarily for dudes?
+Should the most popular female gamers on YouTube have a voice in game culture at all, since gaming is supposedly a medium intended primarily for dudes?

 Who she is: Andrea Rene appears on Gamestop TV and is a host for GameTrailers.
 She also runs a blog, keeps fans up-to-date on new industry happenings via her Twitter stream, and contributes a host of freelance video content to various game-related sites, including GameFly, Machinima, and The Escapist.
 She's currently the Senior Producer and host for the digital and tech oriented entertainment company, DEFY Media.Why she's awesome: She brings a charming a personal touch to the kind of hosting that usually comes off as stale.
 Her following speaks for herself.